This post may contain affiliate links. Please read my disclosure for more info.

 11. Walk, Bus, Bike or Carpool: This will lower your transportation costs and save you hundreds to thousands of dollars per year.
 Walking and biking are also good for your health and the environment.

 12. Hand-Me-Downs For Kids: Kids cost money – duh!
 Buying (or swapping) fairly used items including toys, sporting gear, and even clothing and footwear will save you a lot of money.
 Thrift stores are great places to find items in good condition and at reasonable prices.

 13. Buy A Gas Friendly Vehicle: Choose a vehicle that is fuel efficient to save on gas.
 Consider a hybrid, electric vehicle, or a smaller car.

 14. Buy a Pre-owned Vehicle: A new car loses 10% of its value the moment you drive it off the lot.
 After 5 years, you may have lost about 60% of its value!
 Find out how to negotiate a good deal on a car here.

 15. Buy Regular Fuel: Most cars do not require premium fuel to run efficiently.
 Buy regular gasoline and save the additional 15 to 40 cents per litre – potentially hundreds of dollars per year.

-16. Buy Cheaper Gas: Buy regular gas and buy it cheap.
+16. Buy Cheaper Gas: Buy regular gas and buy it cheaply.
 Use websites/apps like Gas Buddy to find the cheapest gas in your area.
-Use a cash back or points rewards card to pay for gas for even more savings.
+Use a cashback or points rewards card to pay for gas for even more savings.

 17. DIY Car Maintenance: Replace your car’s wiper blades, cabin and engine air filters, fluids, and more by yourself to save money.
 Here are 13 car maintenance tasks you can easily do yourself.